hunteke/temoa/docs/source/Documentation.rst

    a relational expression returns an `expression` object.
 That is, `'M.aVar >= 5'` does not evaluate to a boolean *true* or *false*, and Pyomo will manipulate it into the final LP formulation.

+.. [#abstract_model] In contrast to a 'concrete' model, an abstract algebraic formulation describes the general equations of the model, but requires modeler-specified input data before it can compute any results.

 .. |'''| replace:: ``'``\ ``'``\ ``'``